Table of Contents

 Sedation, pain control, and muscle relaxation are integral elements of intensive care to enhance patient comfort and compliance.

-For pain management, continuous opiod infusion comprises the standard of care, adjusting dosing for patients with both renal dysfunction and renal failure.
+For pain management, continuous opioid infusion comprises the standard of care.
+The patient must be monitored in case doses need adjusting in patients with both renal dysfunction and renal failure.

 Sedation is titrated, using the Richmond Agitation Sedation Scale (RASS).